Direct Mail Marketing: The Good & The Oh So Bad

 As a marketer, nothing causes me more anguish than to receive bad marketing at my home.

 Don’t get me wrong, I actually enjoy receiving bad direct mail marketing because it gives me a chance to show clients the value of digital marketing.
-But, deep down it hurts to know that companies are still paying so much for outdated, comparatively over-priced and low-impact marketing.
+But, deep down it hurts to know that companies are still paying so much for outdated, comparatively over-priced, and low-impact marketing.
 There’s obviously some market for people who think these mass-produced handwritten additions to direct mail are real, but I would argue that the audience is small.

 Off the top of my head, I can think of my 3 favorite examples of bad direct mail marketing:

 - Printed email communications from car dealerships: This is a new one for me.
 The marketing looks like a printed email with “MEMO” written at the top and includes a personal note written to the owner requesting a call.
-It looked much more real that usual, but it still felt fake.
+It looked much more real than usual, but it still felt fake.

 Your business might thrive on direct mail marketing.
 And that’s awesome.
 Do what works.